Editorial discipline and sourcing

 Why: reader trust default in 2026 is distrust (Edelman 2025 Trust Barometer — 7 in 10 believe leaders mislead).
 BBC §3.2.2, the Reuters Handbook and the SPJ Code all converge on named-source-preferred.
 Wikipedia's "verifiability not truth" model is the largest working example.
 FTC reasonable-basis doctrine makes unsourced objective claims legally actionable.
 AI engines preferentially cite content with structured citations, named sources and explicit dates.
 The verbatim quote is the highest-leverage link-rot defense.

 How to apply: use the what-to-source checklist as the decision matrix for what needs sourcing.
-Use the citation pattern library for the format (Candid default: inline parenthetical for research / KB, hover footnotes for long-form, dedicated source page for marketing).
+Use the citation pattern library for the format (recommended default: inline parenthetical for research / KB, hover footnotes for long-form, dedicated source page for marketing).
 The test: if a skeptical reader asks "where did that come from?" and the writer cannot answer in one sentence with a name and a date, the claim needs sourcing.
 For LLM-assisted drafting: every claim the LLM produces must be traced to a named source before it ships — the Simhi et al. finding is the reason.

 Rule 2 — Cite with a named source and URL, confidence flagged honestly